beep-projects/LiStaBot/README.md

 #### <a name="setup-a-telegram-bot"/>Setup a Telegram bot

 In order to use the messaging feature, you need a **Telegram** account and the app on a mobile phone.
 See the instructions for [telegram.bot](https://github.com/beep-projects/telegram.bot#usage) on how to set this up, or search the web.
+An important note is that Telegram bots cannot be made fully private.
+Everyone can search for it and send messages to it.
+Therefore **LiStaBot** is designed to communicate only with one Telegram account and ignore messages from everyone else.
 After setting up the **Telegram bot** and obtaining your **API Token**, send ```/start``` to your bot.
-This message will be used to identify you for the bot and configure the chat with you.
+This message will be used to identify you for the bot and configure the chat with your Telegram account.
 The script will use the last received ```/start``` command to set the  administrator.
 So this might fail if you use a bot that was added to a group and other people are sending the command there too, but why should they?
 You can change the configured administrator later by editing ```/etc/lista/listabot.conf``` on the device, but you have to figure out the needed IDs on your own.

 #### <a name="run-the-script"/>Run the script